longwind48/sample-genai-on-eks-starter-kit/README.md

 ### Method 1: Quick Demo Setup

-To quickly set up a demo environment with infrastructure and essential components:
+To quickly set up a demo environment with infrastructure and essential components and examples:

 ```bash
 ./cli demo-setup